 Bloating is when your belly feels swollen or enlarged after eating.

-Although bloating may be a symptom of a serious medical condition, it is usually caused by something in the diet (4).
+Although bloating may be a symptom of certain medical conditions, it is usually caused by gas, digestive issues, or dietary factors (

 Here are 13 foods that can cause bloating, along with suggestions on what to eat instead.